wazuh/wazuh-documentation/source/deployment-options/index.rst

 Installation alternatives
 =========================

 You can install Wazuh using other deployment options.
-These are complementary to the installation methods you can find in the  :ref:`Installation guide <installation_guide>` and the :ref:`Quickstart <quickstart>`.
+These are complementary to the installation methods you can find in the  :doc:`/installation-guide/index` and the :doc:`/quickstart`.

 Installing the Wazuh central components
 ---------------------------------------

 All the alternatives include instructions on how to install the Wazuh central components.
-After installing the :ref:`components <components>`, you then need to deploy the agent to your endponts.
+After installing the :doc:`central components </getting-started/components/index>`, you then need to deploy agents to your endpoints.

 .. raw:: html

     <h3>Ready-to-use machines</h3>

-- :ref:`Virtual Machine (OVA) <virtual_machine>`: Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using `VirtualBox <https://www.virtualbox.org/>`_ or other OVA compatible virtualization systems.
+- :doc:`virtual-machine/virtual-machine`: Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using `VirtualBox <https://www.virtualbox.org/>`_ or other OVA compatible virtualization systems.

-- :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: This is a pre-built Amazon Machine Image (AMI) you can directly launch on an AWS cloud instance.
+- :doc:`amazon-machine-images/amazon-machine-images`: This is a pre-built Amazon Machine Image (AMI) you can directly launch on an AWS cloud instance.

 .. raw:: html

     <h3>Containers</h3>

-- :ref:`Deployment on Docker <wazuh_docker>`: Docker is a set of platform-as-a-service (PaaS) products that delivers software in packages called containers.
+- :doc:`docker/index`: Docker is a set of platform-as-a-service (PaaS) products that delivers software in packages called containers.
 Using Docker, you can install and configure the Wazuh deployment as a single-host architecture.

-- :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: Kubernetes is an open-source system for automating deployment, scaling, and managing containerized applications.
-This deployment type uses Wazuh images from Docker and allows you to build an environment composed of a Wazuh cluster integrated with Elastic Stack.
+- :doc:`deploying-with-kubernetes/index`: Kubernetes is an open-source system for automating deployment, scaling, and managing containerized applications.
+This deployment type uses Wazuh images from Docker and allows you to build the Wazuh environment.

 .. raw:: html

     <h3>Offline</h3>

-- :ref:`Offline installation <wazuh-offline-installation>`: Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.
+- :doc:`offline-installation`: Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.

 .. raw:: html

     <h3>From sources</h3>

-- :ref:`Installing the Wazuh server from sources <wazuh_server_source_installation>`: Installing Wazuh from source means installing the Wazuh manager without using a package manager.
+- :doc:`Installing the Wazuh server from sources <wazuh-from-sources/index>`: Installing Wazuh from source means installing the Wazuh manager without using a package manager.
 You compile the source code and copy the binaries to your computer instead.